pvanfas/pineapple/CONTRIBUTING.md

----
-title: Contributing to this project
+# Contributing to this project
----

 When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before